The Best Christmas in Europe Itinerary for 7 to 14 Days

 Outside of the holiday activities, I also recommend visiting Cathedrale Notre-Dame de Strasbourg to watch the astronomical clock show and climb the tower, the riverfront district of Quartier de La Petite France, and Jardin de la Place de la Republic to see the Palais du Rhin (and possibly some gorgeous yellow trees if they haven’t shed their leaves yet).
 You can also pop into museums dedicated to fine arts, decorative arts, and local history.

 Strasbourg makes a great base on your first Christmas in Europe itinerary, especially for a short trip.
-It’s just a couple of hours from Paris or Frankfurt by train, and you can do day trips to German and Swiss towns nearby and several quaint villages in the Alsace cultural region of France.
+It’s just a couple of hours from Paris or Frankfurt by train, and you can take day trips to German and Swiss towns nearby and several quaint villages in the Alsace cultural region of France.

 Christmas Markets in Strasbourg